AnalyticDB for MySQL V3.1.3.3 or later in elastic clusters can separate hot and cold data stored in tables or partitions.

 Query the change progress of the storage policy

-You can change the storage policy in an ALTER TABLE statement.
+You can execute the ALTER TABLE statement to change the storage policy of a table.
 For more information, see ALTER TABLE.
 The storage_policy_modify_progress table can be used to query the change progress of the storage policy.

 • Query the change progress of the storage policy for all tables involved in the current cluster.